Common SAP Licensing Pitfalls and How to Avoid Them

 Why does over-licensing happen?

 Due to uncertainty about future needs, aggressive sales tactics, or lack of clarity in usage requirements, companies often err on the side of buying “more than enough.”
-For instance, an IT department might preemptively license additional SAP modules or extra user seats ahead of an anticipated project that gets delayed or scaled down.

 In other cases, without granular insight into actual usage, firms renew their SAP agreements with the same or higher quantities out of habit, not realizing their utilization has decreased.